-The hydrant pump shall be identified by a location plate fixed to the outside of an external wall adjacent to the fire brigade entry point.
-If necessary, a further plate shall be placed on any opaque door within the building which has to be opened in order to gain access to the hydrant pump.
-Such plates shall state TO FIRE PUMPS in contrasting, reflective lettering at least 25 mm high.
+The hydrant pump shall be identified by a location plate fixed on the outside of an external wall adjacent to the fire brigade entry point and, if necessary, a further plate placed on any opaque door within the building which has to be opened in order to gain access to the hydrant pump.
+Such plates shall state 'TO FIRE PUMPS' in contrasting reflective lettering at least 25 mm high.

-NOTE - See Appendix J for further information.
+NOTE - See Appendix H for further information.